jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 To learn how to extract data using spatial relationships, we will use the 100-mile buffer from earlier in the workshop to create a feature class of states that are within 100 miles of South Bend.

-### Step 1: Add Relevant Data to Map Viewer Classic
+### Step 1: Add Relevant Data to Map Viewer

-To get started, add State Boundaries and the 100-mile buffer of South Bend to the Map View Classic.
+To get started, add State Boundaries and the 100-mile buffer of South Bend to the Map Viewer.

 ### Step 2: Set Parameters for Extract Data Tool